Linda Stein (artist)

 Linda Stein (born September 13, 1943) is an American feminist artist whose work focuses on themes of protection and otherness.
-Stein's work is primarily abstract and figurative sculpture.
-Stein also has a history of nonfiction writing and art education.
+Her work is primarily abstract and figurative sculpture.
+She also has a history of nonfiction writing and art education.

 Stein is a 9/11 survivor, who was displaced from her Tribeca home and studio following the attacks.
 This event had a notable impact on her art, inspiring her to move from abstract to figurative work and to address themes of protection, bravery, and sanctuary.

 Stein is an active feminist who is on the Board of Directors for Veteran Feminists of America.

 Stein came to international attention when British comedian Sacha Baron Cohen fooled her into an interview with his character Borat telling her he was a journalist for Belarus Television making a documentary about the United States, which was included in his 2006 film Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
 In the interview, Stein responded seriously and angrily to Cohen's character's ludicrously sexist attitudes toward women.
 She finally stormed off the interview set and kicked him out of her studio.